margni/note/README.md

 ### Bugs

 - On iOS new note's textarea is not focused (works as expected when editing existing).
+- Opening the app while offline results in a blank screen for a considerable amount of time.
+- App doesnt navigate to new notes while offline (promise not resolved).

 ### Code Quality